SheheryarQadir/mongodb-enterprise-pkdone/README.md

 # mongodb-enterprise-pkdone
-Buidling mongodb-enterprise based on Paul Done's instrcutions which can be found at: http://pauldone.blogspot.com/2017/06/enterprise-mongodb-on-kubernetes.html
+Building mongodb-enterprise based on Paul Done's instructions, which can be found at: http://pauldone.blogspot.com/2017/06/enterprise-mongodb-on-kubernetes.html